-Physical education is key to developing in children a lifelong engagement with sport and physical activity, encouraging them to enjoy the many benefits that come from an active lifestyle - such as increased motivation, confidence and fitness levels.
-On this course, you will work with fellow practitioners using cutting-edge expertise and research to enhance your skills and knowledge, and to develop your own teaching practices.
+Physical education is key to developing in children a lifelong engagement with sport and physical activity, encouraging them to enjoy the many benefits that come from an active lifestyle, such as increased motivation, confidence and fitness levels.
+On this course, you will work with fellow practitioners using cutting-edge expertise and research to enhance your skills and knowledge and to develop your own teaching practices.

-- Some experience in a physical education and/or school sport setting, working with children and young adults over five years old
+- Some experience in a physical education and/or school sport setting working with children and young adults over five years old

 - Applicants may be invited for interview

-- EU and international students need IELTS 6.0 overall (no less than 5.5 in any band) or equivalent
+- EU and international students need IELTS 6.0 overall (with a minimum of 5.5 in each component) or equivalent

-- DBS clearance
+- DBS clearance is required

 - Director of sport in the school or further education sector